Shiv2576/Go-Kafka-Learning-Documentation-Roadmap/message_patterns/README.md

 Protobuf : Efficient, strong typing, good for cross-language
 ```

+## Schema Registry

+schema registry is not a part of kafka but is used as an add-on that helps manage schemas for structured data
+(like avro , Protobuf , Json Format)

+Schema registry is seperate service (usually running alongside kafka) that :
+1. Stores Avro (or Protobuf/JSON Schema) definitions.
+2. Assigns each schema a unique ID.
+3. When a producer sends a message:
+    It looks up or registers the schema in Schema Registry.
+    It gets a schema ID.
+    It sends the message as:
+        [MAGIC_BYTE (1 byte)] + [SCHEMA_ID (4 bytes)] + [AVRO_BINARY_PAYLOAD]

+4. When a consumer receives the message:
+    It reads the schema ID from the first 5 bytes.
+    It fetches the schema from Schema Registry using that ID.
+    It uses the schema to decode the binary Avro payload.

+### Why do we need schema registry ?

+1. Prevent broken data – Enforces a valid schema so producers can’t send malformed messages.
+2. Safe schema evolution – Lets you add/change fields without breaking existing consumers (via compatibility rules).
+3. Team contract – Acts as a shared source of truth for data format across teams and services.
+4. Compact binary format – Avro + Schema Registry = smaller messages → less storage & network usage.
+5. Centralized governance – View, manage, and version all schemas in one place (with UI/API).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first